 Nutrient cycle links living things and nonliving things with one another.
 Hence we can conclude that the nutrient cycle is the most important process that occurs in the ecosystem.

-Living organisms can interact with abiotic components through it.
+Living creatures interact with their surroundings' abiotic components via nutrition cycling.